Physical Hazards

 To cut glass tubing:

-• Hold the tube against a firm support and make one firm quick stroke with a sharp triangular file or glass cutter to score the glass long enough to extend approximately one third around the circumference.
+• Hold the tube against a firm surface and make one firm quick stroke with a sharp triangular file or glass cutter to score the glass long enough to extend approximately one third around the circumference.

 • Cover the tubing with cloth and hold the tubing in both hands away from the body.
 Place thumbs on the tubing opposite the nick 2 to 3 cm and extended toward each other.